Generating beautiful Open Graph images with Node.js

 2. The browser automation tools don’t run seamlessly in every environment.
 Both your development and your production build pipeline will have to work with the tool of your choice.

+Several libraries and services use this approach, most notably gatsby-plugin-printer and Vercel’s og-image service.
 The browsers automated by these packages are native dependencies, which can be hard to set up with a single configuration in a variety of environments.
 Because I want to be able to generate my open graph images on macOS, Windows and Linux, I decided to not pursue this direction any further.

 Option 2: Use an image processing library